Strike action: Union busting

-One method of inhibiting or ending a strike is firing union members who are striking which can result in elimination of the union.
-Although this has happened, it is rare due to laws regarding firing and "right to strike" having a wide range of differences in the US depending on whether union members are public or private sector.
-Laws also vary country to country.
+One method of inhibiting or ending a strike is firing union members who are striking, which can result in elimination of the union.
+Although this has happened, it is rare due to laws regarding firing and "right to strike" having a wide range of differences in the US, depending on whether union members are public or private sector.
+Laws also vary country-to-country.
 In the UK, "It is important to understand that there is no right to strike in UK law."
 Employees who strike risk dismissal, unless it is an official strike (one called or endorsed by their union) in which case they are protected from unlawful dismissal, and cannot be fired for at least 12 weeks.
 UK laws regarding work stoppages and strikes are defined within the Employment Relations Act 1999 and the Trade Union and Labour Relations (Consolidation) Act 1992.

-A significant case of mass-dismissals in the UK in 2005 involved the sacking of over 600 Gate Gourmet employees at Heathrow Airport.
-The sacking prompted a walkout by British Airways ground staff leading to cancelled flights and thousands of delayed passengers.
-The walkout was illegal under UK law and the T&GWU quickly brought it to an end.
-A subsequent court case ruled that demonstrations on a grass verge approaching the Gate Gourmet premises were not illegal, but limited the number and made the T&G responsible for their action.
+A significant case of mass-dismissals in the UK in 2005 involved the firing of over 600 Gategourmet employees at Heathrow Airport.
+The firing prompted a walkout by British Airways ground staff, leading to cancelled flights and thousands of delayed passengers.
+The walkout was illegal under UK law, and the Transport and General Workers' Union (T&GWU) quickly brought it to an end.
+A subsequent court case ruled that demonstrations on a grass verge approaching the Gategourmet premises were not illegal, but limited the number and made the T&GWU responsible for their action.

-In 1962, US President John F. Kennedy issued Executive Order #10988 which permitted federal employees to form trade unions but prohibited strikes (codified in 1966 at 5 U.S.C.
+In 1962, US President John F. Kennedy issued Executive Order #10988, which permitted federal employees to form trade unions, but prohibited strikes (codified in 1966 at 5 U.S.C.
 7311 – Loyalty and Striking).
-In 1981, after public sector union PATCO (Professional Air Traffic Controllers Organization) went on strike illegally, President Ronald Reagan fired all of the controllers.
+In 1981, after public sector union Professional Air Traffic Controllers Organization (PATCO) went on strike illegally, President Ronald Reagan fired all of the controllers.
 His action resulted in the dissolution of the union.
 PATCO reformed to become the National Air Traffic Controllers Association.